hila302010/hila302010/README.md

 ### About Me
-I'm Hila Ben Michael, a computer science Student, passionate to learn and explore the world of Electrical and computer science.
+I'm Hila Ben Michael, a computer science Student, passionate to learn and explore the world of software development and computer science.

 In addition, I have a strong foundation in mathematics and the theory of Computer Science.